Apicurio/api-controller/README.md

 ## Pre-requisites

 * An available Openshift cluster must be available in the user's kubeconfig.
+* Kuadrant must be installed in your cluster.
+Instructions to install can be found [here](https://docs.kuadrant.io/0.11.0/kuadrant-operator/doc/install/install-openshift/).
 * Kuadrantctl is available locally.
 Instructions to install it can be found [here](https://github.com/Kuadrant/kuadrantctl?tab=readme-ov-file#installing-pre-compiled-binaries).
 * oc cli is available locally.